Madanapalle

-Madanapalle is a city in Annamayya district and Rajampet Lok Sabha constituency of the Indian state of Andhra Pradesh.
-It is a Selection Grade Municipality and largest City in Annamayya District.
+Madanapalle is a city and district headquarters of Annamayya district of the Indian state of Andhra Pradesh.
 Madanapalle is headquarters of Madanapalle Mandal, Madanapalle revenue division and PKM Urban Development Authority.

 History

 Madanapalle was founded by Sri Yalagiri Ahobila Naidu in 1618 AD.
 Kammas were said to be the first inhabitants of the town.

 During the early British administration, Sir Thomas Munro, the first Collector of Cuddapah, played a significant role in the development of the town.
 He constructed a small thatched house at the present-day location of the Collector's bungalow and visited Madanapalle every summer.
-Munro’s connection with the town is well documented, as he facilitated British control in the region during the early 19th century.
+Munro's connection with the town is well documented, as he facilitated British control in the region during the early 19th century.
 Madanapalle and its surrounding areas were formally integrated into the British administration when the region came under their rule in 1800.

 In 1850, Madanapalle was developed as a subdivision under British India, with F.B.
 Manoly appointed as its first Sub-Collector.
 Over the years, the town faced several natural calamities, including floods, famines, and epidemics, which shaped its social and economic development.

 Madanapalle is also linked to a significant moment in India's national history.
 In 1919, Rabindranath Tagore visited the town and stayed at the Besant Theosophical College, where he translated the Indian national anthem, Jana Gana Mana, from Bengali to English.
 Tagore also set it to western musical notations while in Madanapalle.
 Jana Gana Mana was originally written in 1911 and first sung at the Indian National Congress session in Calcutta on 27 December 1911.